w3c/html/docs/editing-documentation.md

 This spec does not use the green "Merge pull request" button.
 This ensures that each change is a single commit on the main `master` branch.

-The following subsections contain instructions for merging.
+The following sub-sections contain instructions for merging.
 They assume the Bash functions that follow them are present.

 ### Merging Pull Requests from Forks